khursheed33/presentations/Graph RAG.md

 ✅ Explore how Graph RAG integrates with Neo4j for better retrieval and generation
 ✅ Hands-on examples using Python, Neo4j, and OpenAI
 ✅ Expand Graph RAG to handle multi-modal data (images, videos)
+✅ Compare SQL, NoSQL, and Graph databases (why and when to use Graph DB)
+✅ Understand tokenization and its role in text processing

 ---